cyberrangecz/docs/docs/user-guide-basic/training-agenda/training-instance.md

         Click the button to redirect to the post training [aggregated dashboard](../visualizations/visualizations-for-linear/#aggregated-dashboard).

 ## Training Instance Detail
 Lists active training runs.
 Runs are either in the running or finished state (trainee completed all levels).
 All active training runs have assigned sandboxes from the pool.
+There are also columns indicating if there are any events and commands logged from the training run indicated by the icon (:material-check-circle-outline:{: .green .icon}) or if there are no events or commands logged yet (:material-alert:{: .warning .icon}).
 The instructor can delete the training run along with assigned sandbox from OpenStack by clicking :material-delete:{: .red .icon}.

 <p align="center">
   <img src="../../../../img/user-guide-basic/training-agenda/training-instance/ATI-detail.png">